highbyte/dotnet-6502/docs/systems/adding-a-system.md

 ```

 That is enough for the system to **appear in the app and run** (as a no-op).

+!!! warning "Namespace collision when the system name matches the project suffix"
+    If your system name (e.g. `Vic20`) is the same as the last segment of the engine plugin's
+    namespace (`Highbyte.DotNet6502.Impl.Avalonia.Vic20`), the compiler cannot resolve a bare
+    reference to the system class inside that plugin project — it sees `Vic20` as the nested
+    namespace, not the type.
+Fix it with a using alias at the top of the affected file:

+    ```csharp
+    using Vic20System = Highbyte.DotNet6502.Systems.Vic20.Vic20;
+    ```

 ## Step 3 — The shell project (Avalonia)